-Learn more about mental health & wellbeing and our range of:
+Learn more on mental health and wellbeing as well as our range of:

-Products
+- Products

-Assessments
+- Assessments

-Support to help build healthy, calm and happy schools
+- Support to help build healthy, calm and happy schools.

 This document has been created with the support of:

 Mary Long, advisory teacher and SENCo

 Mary is a qualified SENCo with 20+ years experience in teaching and learning, leading in SEND, EAL and EMA in mainstream schools and in a specialist provision, and now part of an advisory team working with students, staff and families across London and beyond.